-Lasavia Essences are the gift of vitality of plants, minerals and insects delivered to you with the utmost care.
-The resolve of Lasavia is to deliver to you Elemental Healing through the introduction of an Essence into your being.
-We suggest you put a few drops in water, drink and take a moment to be inspired by the qualities of the Essence that you have chosen.
+Lasavia Healing Essences are the gift of vitality of plants, minerals and insects delivered to you with the utmost care.
+Our resolve is to deliver to you Elemental Healing through the introduction of an essence into your being.
+Put a few drops in water, drink and take a moment to be inspired by the qualities of the essence that you have chosen.

 Comfrey is associated with structure and patterns.
 It brings attention to the patterns that help us evolve and also the patterns that may be holding us back.
 The comfrey that grows in New Zealand is known as Canadian comfrey or wandering comfrey.
 It is a hybrid, introduced from Russia to England in the second half of the eighteenth century by an English gardener who was in the service of Catherine the Great.
 From England it was brought to Canada and gradually colonised the whole west coast of North America, and eventually making its way to Australia and New Zealand.
 It differs from the symphytum officinale (the comfrey of the old medical apothecaries) in that it is softer, and its flowers have a pinkish tinge to them.

 Comfrey is a plant of contrast.
 Its pink flowers are delicate, charming and floating like a pink bell-dresses.
 The flower unfolds, like a concertina.
 The racemes – the shoots on which they grow – are botanically described as scorpoid because they curve like a scorpion’s tail.
 The flowers are pink when they first bloom then turn purple, then blue.
 In contrast to its flowers, its leaves are prolific, large, and grow as part of the hairy stem.
 This appearance of its cohesive gesture was seen by the old herbalists as a reflection of its ability to join together that which has come apart.